baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 𝜋(<i>r</i>) ∝ <i>r</i><sup><i> D</i> – 1</sup>
 </center>

-Fortunately, sampling from this distribution is easy: we only need to sample from a uniform distribution between 0 and 1, and take the *D*-th root of each sample; the transformed samples will then follow the exponential distribution shown above.
+Fortunately, sampling from this distribution is easy: we only need to sample from a uniform distribution between 0 and 1, and take the *D*-th root of every sample; the transformed samples will then follow the exponential distribution shown above.

-To assign the radii from the distribution above to the points that we sampled from the isotropic Gaussian distribution, we need to divide the value of each coordinate by the point's original distance (given by the square root of the sum of its squared coordinates), and then multiply the coordinates again by the new radius, which is sampled from the distribution above.
+To assign the radii sampled from the distribution above to the points that we sampled from the isotropic Gaussian distribution, we need to divide the value of each coordinate by the point's original distance (given by the square root of the sum of its squared coordinates), and then multiply the coordinates again by the new radius.
 After this correction, the points will uniformly cover not just all angles, but also all distances between 0 and 1.

 Below is a function that ties all these ideas together into an algorithm for perfect sampling of points in a *D*-dimensional sphere.